icaps25/icaps25.github.io/README.md

 * Go to your fork on GitHub.
 * Click “Compare & pull request”.
+* Ensure the head repo is your fork repo, and the head branch is your feature branch.
-* Ensure the base repo is the upstream repo, and the base branch is usually main.
+* Ensure the base repo is the upstream repo, and the base branch is usually `main`.
 * Add a clear title and description.
 * Submit the PR to the upstream original ICAPS repo.

+The website maintainers will be notified and (hopefully) approve the changes to the site (step 7) or request further changes (step 6).

 ### 6. Respond to Review